Menahasrinivas/task4/readme.md

-It contains program for Day 4th task
+It contains program for Day 4th Task using Array,Anonymous,IIFE